 A Day in The Life of a Student at GICNS

-Free Play: Painting, Puzzles, Playdough, Coloring, Books, Blocks, Animals, Kitchen, Cars and Trains, Sensory Boxes, Seasonal Boxes, Dress-Up, Doll Care, and more; emphasizes social skills and interest exploration
+Free Play: Painting, Puzzles, Playdough, Coloring, Books, Blocks, Animals, Kitchen, Cars and Trains, Sensory Boxes, Seasonal Boxes, Dress-Up, Dolls, and more.

-Circle Time: Singing, Weather Observation, Calendar Learning, Finger Play, Dancing, Student introduces participating helper
+Circle Time: Singing, Weather Observation, Calendar Learning, Finger Play, Dancing, Student introduces their participating helper.

 Snack: Students line up and find their seats, wait patiently for their classmates before eating, sing a thankfulness song (and happy birthday when applicable!), and have a snack or birthday treat together.

 The teachers have spent countless hours creating a specialized curriculum for each of the two classes.
-Themes focus around the season, month, or holiday and cover a variety of subjects therein.
-Students learn something new every day!
+Themes focus around the seasons, months, or holidays and they cover a variety of subjects therein.
+Our students learn something new every day!